What International Peer Mentors Do

 Listening and understanding your audience's needs with patience; help the audience to achieve understanding, acceptance and commitment to succeed in the new culture and college system that they may not be familiar with.

-Being open to new ideas, overcoming challenges and learning from mistakes; actively participate in providing and accepting feedback and encouragement to foster teamwork.
+Being open to new ideas, overcoming challenges and learning from mistakes; actively participating in providing and accepting feedback and encouragement to foster teamwork.

-Creating and nurturing a performance-based culture that supports efforts to accomplish the IPM mission and team goals for each performance.
+Creating and nurturing a performance-based culture that supports efforts to accomplish the IPM duties and team goals for each performance.

 Satisfying and Productive Lifestyles